FauconFan/mdbook-cmdrun/README.md

 ## Generated subtitle
   This comes from the script.py file
-  Since I'm at in a scripting language,
+  Since I'm in a scripting language,
   I can compute whatever I want